Endocrinology of reproduction: Attachment and invasion of cytotrophoblast into endometrium

-hCG secreted by cytotrophoblastic cells of the blastocyst controls endometrial tissue remodeling by both activation of matrix matalloproteinases (MMP) that control the maternal extracellular matrix and inhibition of tissue-inhibitors of matrix-metalloproteinases (TIMP). hCG mediates invasion and attachment to the endometrium.
+hCG secreted by cytotrophoblastic cells of the blastocyst controls endometrial tissue remodeling by both activation of matrix metalloproteinases (MMPs) that control the maternal extracellular matrix and inhibition of tissue-inhibitors of matrix-metalloproteinases (TIMP). hCG mediates invasion and attachment to the endometrium.
 Low levels of hCG increase risk of pre-eclampsia.

 Uterine angiogenesis

 Uterine angiogenesis is upregulated by human chorionic gonadotropin and progesterone and downregulated by estrogen.
 The balance of influences of progesterone and estrogen determine the state of angiogenesis in the uterus during early pregnancy.

 Suppression of the maternal immune system

 High levels of progesterone produced by the embryonic placenta regulate lymphocyte proliferation at the maternal-fetal interface, locally suppressing maternal immune response against the developing embryo.

 Suppression of GnRH secretion to prevent further follicular maturation

 Negative feedback of progesterone inhibits hypothalamic pulsatile GnRH neurosecretion, ovulatory GnRH release and pituitary gonadotropin surges thereby effectively preventing further follicular maturation.